ranjanistic/skivvy/README.md

 ### Run stable
 - The stable version(s) have been released under releases section of the repository.
 - The release rights are still under the owner(s) of repository.
-You can contribute, or create a pull request when you want the owner(s) to consider releasing a new version.
+You can contribute, or create a pull request when you want the owner(s) to consider releasing a new version, or otherwise allowed by the license.

 ## Features
 ### A Calculator++